Remote Passenger Crash Survival

-If a plane goes down in a remote place, your best survival advantage is not toughness, it’s doing a few simple things in the right order, quickly and calmly.
-Most serious harm after a crash comes from fire and smoke, bleeding, exposure (cold, heat, wind, rain), and poor decisions in the first hour.
+If an aircraft goes down in a remote place, a few simple actions in the right order can make a major difference.
+The biggest early risks are fire and smoke, bleeding, exposure (cold, heat, wind, rain), and poor decisions in the first hour.

-Rescuers look for the aircraft, not your heroic footprints.
-Unless staying put is clearly unsafe, stay with the wreckage, make yourself visible, activate any beacons, and conserve energy.
+Rescuers usually search for the wreckage first.
+Remain nearby, make yourself visible, activate any beacons, and conserve energy.

 Remote charter flying can involve short runways, rough weather, limited alternates, and long waits if plans change.
-A few small habits give you a big safety boost.
+A few small habits reduce risk.

 - A light layer (wind and shock can chill you fast, even in warm climates)

-- A torch or headlamp if you often travel remote
+- Torch or headlamp (if you often travel remote)

 Know where the exits are, how your seatbelt works, and what the crew wants you to do after the aircraft stops.

-Phase 1, the moment you realise ‘this is happening’
+Phase 1, when you realise ‘this is happening’

 - Get into the brace position as directed